The String Theory Bike Tour

 Frequently Asked Questions

 Who is running the event?
-The Cambridge Bicycle Committee with the help of the Cambridge Police Bicycle Patrol Unit, the Cambridge Community Development Department and the Cambridge Public Health Department.
-Additional support is provided by Whole Foods Market, Zing Pizza, and Kind snack bars.
+The Cambridge Bicycle Committee with the help of the Cambridge Police Bicycle Patrol Unit, and the Cambridge Community Development Department.
+Additional support is provided by Urban AdvenTours and Eastern Mountain Sports,

 Do I need to register?
 There is no registration, just show up and enjoy!